 |Overview||Event Guidelines||CommUnity Programmes||CommUnity Innovation||CommUnity Support||Become a CommUnity Manager|

-The CommUnity branding is our promise to event attendees: it enables people to immediately identify us, and carries our vision and mission.
-It is important to adhere to visual guidelines to avoid misrepresentation and to make sure that there is no confusion in attributing credit where credit is due.
+The CommUnity's branding is our promise to event attendees: it enables people to immediately identify us and carries our vision and mission.
+It is important to adhere to the visual guidelines to avoid misrepresentation and to make sure that there is no confusion in attributing credit where credit is due.
 CommUnity branding needs to be placed clearly on all promotional material as discussed below.
-The visual guidelines can be found here.

 Promoting your event

-In the case of the platform event, there is no need to add additional branding as the branding is already there - just make sure you use a suitable picture for your event, and contact someone from the CommUnity Office if you have any doubts or hesitations.
+In the case of the platform event, there is no need to add additional branding as the branding is already there - just make sure you use a suitable picture for your event and contact someone from the CommUnity Office if you have any questions or needs.

-You can use this platform banner for the platform event.
+You can use this platform banner if needed.

 Invite local CommUnity members (ActiveCampaign)